sampsapursiainen/zeffiro_interface/README.md

 and MEG: implementation and results.
 Inverse Problems, 28(6), 065013.

-The IAS MAP (iterative alternating sequential maximum a posteriori) inversion method is based on:
+The IAS MAP (iterative alternating sequential maximum a posteriori) inversion method and the hierarchical Bayesian sampler are based on:

 Calvetti, D., Hakula, H., Pursiainen, S., & Somersalo, E. (2009).
 Conditionally Gaussian hypermodels for cerebral source localization.
 SIAM